Cosmic structures in Ricci-inverse theories of gravity: Static spherically symmetric matter distribution in Ricci-inverse gravity

+The parametrization of \( f(R,A) \) leads to the emergence of two distinct types of instabilities in Eqs. \eqref{eq:pert1} and \eqref{eq:pert2}.
+These instabilities are characterized by (i) the occurrence of divergences when the Sub-Horizon limit \( x \rightarrow 0 \) is applied, and (ii) the presence of ghost instabilities arising from terms that involve higher-order derivatives of \( \delta\nu \) and \( \delta\lambda \).

-Before speculating about workarounds, we show that it is impossible to have a stable Sub-Horizon non-relativistic Weak-Field limit in any linear combination of $R$ with $A$ and $A^2$ \cite{d} or in any non-linear term proposed to circumvent the cosmological no-go theorem proposed in \cite{a}.
+To mitigate these issues, one potential approach is to identify a finely-tuned set of \( f(R,A) \) functions that could eliminate both divergences and ghost instabilities.
+However, prior to exploring potential solutions, it is essential to establish that achieving a stable Sub-Horizon non-relativistic Weak-Field limit is unattainable in any linear combination of \( R \) with \( A \) and \( A^2 \) (as noted in \cite{d}), or in any non-linear terms suggested to bypass the cosmological no-go theorem outlined in \cite{a}.